Big Horn Expedition: Aftermath

 The Big Horn Expedition's path covered over 410 mi across five present-day counties in two states.
-The command suffered more than 79 casualties from various causes, including 4 killed, 8 wounded, 1 injured in an accident, and over 66 frostbitten.
+The command suffered more than 79 casualties from various causes, including 4 killed, 8 wounded (1 mortally), 1 injured in an accident, and over 66 frostbitten.
 Colonel Reynolds was accused of dereliction of duty for failing to properly support the first charge at Powder River with his entire command; for burning the captured supplies, food, blankets, buffalo robes, and ammunition instead of keeping them for army use; and most of all, for losing hundreds of the captured horses.
-In January, 1877, his court-martial at Cheyenne, Wyoming Territory found Reynolds guilty of all three charges.
+In January 1877, his court-martial at Cheyenne, Wyoming Territory found Reynolds guilty of all three charges.
 He was sentenced to suspension from rank and command for one year.
-Reynolds's friend and West Point classmate, President Ulysses S. Grant, remitted the sentence, but he never served again.
-Joseph J. Reynolds retired on disability leave on June 25, 1877, exactly one year after the culminating battle of the Great Sioux War at the Little Bighorn.
-Crook's and Reynolds's failed expedition and their inability to seriously damage the Lakota and Cheyenne probably encouraged Indian resistance to the demands of the United States.
+Reynolds's friend and West Point classmate, President Ulysses S. Grant, remitted the sentence, but Reynolds never served again.
+He retired on disability leave on June 25, 1877, exactly one year after the culminating battle of the Great Sioux War at the Little Bighorn.
+Crook's and Reynolds' failed expedition and their inability to seriously damage the Lakota and Cheyenne may have encouraged Indian resistance to the demands of the United States.